microcosem/emlikethedash/docs/README.md

 # ✨ Welcome to my digital corner
 Hello and welcome!
 This repository hosts [the personal-professional website of myself, Em H](https://em-like-the-dash.vercel.app/).
 It is built and publcily hosted using a stack I've wanted to play with for a while.
 The content of the site contains my professional history, and some of my general musings.
-The git history of this repo is intentionally left verbose (little to no squashes or rebasing).

 👉 [Heck just go to the site](https://em-like-the-dash.vercel.app/)